Bankruptcy isn’t an easy choice.

 - Eight Year Filing: Bankruptcy may only be filed every eight years.
 This encourages those who recently filed bankruptcy to keep their head above water!

 - Student Loans: Bankruptcy does not relieve you of your obligation to repay student loans.
 Student loans are unique in this way.

 - Alimony/Child Support: You will not be relieved of any obligation to pay alimony or child support if you already have such an obligation.

 - Certain Debts: Mortgage liens and other specific debts may not be relieved – as will be determined by a court or a judge.

-Remember to call on Reganyan Law Firm for as your professional chapter 7 bankruptcy lawyer.
+Remember to call Reganyan Law Firm as your professional chapter 7 bankruptcy lawyer.
 If you’re curious about declaring bankruptcy, or if you’ve got other questions concerning legal representation, give us a call or drop us a line!